Skip to main content

 b-scripts

 In the web team we have a suite of scripts, that we call the b-scripts.
 This is a collection of scripts that automate some common tasks.
 Because of our faith in automation, this collection of scripts keeps growing over time and we thought it would be fun to review some of them.
 We can already reveal that the most difficult part of any of the scripts has been to setup good auto-completion, but it has been well worth the effort.
+All of our scripts are sub commands to the b command.
+The b command sets up some environment variables, metrics support, help, and auto-completion for the other commands.

 Read b-scripts →